rvaiya/warpd/man.md

 - **Usability**: Packing every inch of the screen with labels causes a loss of context by obscuring UI elements.

-- **Performance**: Drawing routines have been optimized with a 20x20 grid in mind (the default) increasing the grid size beyond this may yield sub par performance.
+- **Performance**: Drawing routines have been optimized with a 20x20 grid in mind (the default) increasing the grid size beyond this may yield subpar performance.

 By tweaking hints_nc and hints_nr it should be possible to make most screen locations accessible with 2-4 key strokes.
 After a bit of practice this becomes